folz/hackers-new/README.md

 **storage**:

 Required to persist data for new stories after we fetch them, so that displaying them on the front page is snappy.

+I take privacy seriously and your data is never shared with anyone.
+The extension is open-source at https://github.com/folz/hackers-new so that you can verify this claim.